mikegcoleman/fed-summit-hol/windows-modernize-aspnet-ops/README.md

 In Docker, the process of packaging applications is completely automated, and the platform supports automatic update and rollback for application deployments.
 You can build Docker images from your existing application artifacts, and run ASP.NET apps in containers without going back to source code.

 This lab is aimed at ops and system admins.
 It steps through packaging an ASP.NET WebForms app to run in a Docker container on Windows 10 or Windows Server 2016.
-It starts with an MSI and ends by showing you how to run and update the application as a highly-available service on Docker swam.
+It starts with an MSI and ends by showing you how to run and update the application as a highly-available service on Docker swarm.

 ## What You Will Learn